 How many people can attend a civil wedding at City Hall?

 For your civil ceremony, the city website states there is a limit of 6 guests.
 However keep in mind that civil weddings take place in the public areas of City Hall.
-So the secret is you really can have more than 6!
-The commissioner has many weddings that day and a large guest count could slow down their schedule.
-So as long as all your guests are waiting and ready to go when the commissioner calls you up for the ceremony (usually under the rotunda on top of the grand staircase), then any number is fine.
-Just keep in mind that ceremonies take place in 10 minute increments, and your Commissioner may have a lot to get through that day!
+Recently, it seems that City Hall is working to enforce this guest limit a bit more.
+Understandably, the commissioner has many weddings that day and a large guest count could slow down their schedule.
+So when your guests are waiting in the wings of the rotunda for your ceremony, be sure to notify them to be at the ready so it keeps delays to a minimum.
+Depending on how busy the civil ceremony schedule is that day, ceremonies can take place in 10 minute increments, and your Commissioner might have a lot to get through that day!
 Once your ceremony concludes I recommend having your guests all take the elevator up to the 4th floor for photos.

 A TRULY PUBLIC SPACE: One of the greatest benefits City Hall is that it’s a beautiful public space — it keeps ceremony costs down, there’s space for all your guest — but, it isn’t without it’s quirks.
 Since it is a truly public space, a tourist might come up to take a photo or watch your ceremony, and since ceremonies happen during business hours, there are lots of people around, both general public and City employees.
 Your moment can still be intimate but the hustle and bustle in the building sometimes surprises couples.